-Magazines about particular localities and counties have been published since the early nineteenth century, for example the North Devon Magazine (est 1824) but the county magazines of the 1930s had additional influences, particularly two national magazines, Country Life and Countryman.
+Magazines about particular localities and counties have been published since the early nineteenth century, for example the North Devon Magazine (established 1824) but the county magazines of the 1930s had additional influences, particularly two national magazines, Country Life and Countryman.
 The weekly Country Life, launched in 1897, described itself as 'the Journal for all interested in Country Life and Country Pursuits', and featured architecture, particularly of country houses, natural history, art, sports such as polo and sailing, history, walking and gardens.
 The quality of the writing, photography and illustrations was high.
-It was 'aimed at both a country and an urban readership ... who would be enabled to enjoy English country life vicariously'.
-While the Country Life of the 1930s seemed almost timeless, Countryman (launched in 1927) was very much of its time, 'a quarterly review and miscellany of rural life and progress', with an emphasis on progress.
-Its talented editor, J.W.
-Robertson Scott, wrote much of the early issues, in an engagingly opinionated, irreverent and optimistic style.
-It was progressive and left of centre, campaigning for policies and improvement rather than laissez-faire, and reporting on evening classes, libraries, and indoor toilets for agricultural workers.13

-The first significant county magazine, the Sussex County Magazine, predated The Countryman by a few months, launching in 1926.
-Its editor, Arthur Beckett, was the chairman of T.R.
-Beckett Ltd, local newspaper publishers, and a conservationist, journalist and author of books about Sussex.
-His manifesto in the December 1926 launch issue promised 'all the usual features of a monthly miscellany, except that all its contents will have a Sussex flavour, either ancient or modern' (p.5).
-A spate of other county magazines soon followed in the early 1930s (Figure 1), many of them connected with the national movement of rural community councils (RCCs), co-ordinating bodies set up in each county in response to a perceived crisis of the countryside after the First World War.
+It was 'aimed at both a country and an urban readership [...] who would be enabled to enjoy English country life vicariously'.
+12 While the Country Life of the 1930s seemed almost timeless, Countryman (launched in 1927) was very much of its time, 'a quarterly review and miscellany of rural life and progress', with an emphasis on progress.
+Its talented editor J.W.
+Robertson Scott wrote much of the early issues, in an engagingly opinionated, irreverent and optimistic style.
+It was progressive and left of centre, campaigning for policies and improvement rather than laissez-faire, and reporting on evening classes, libraries, and indoor toilets for agricultural workers.13 launch issue promised 'all the usual features of a monthly miscellany, except that all its contents will have a Sussex flavour, either ancient or modern' (p.
+5).
+A spate of other county magazines soon followed in the early 1930s (Fig. 1), many of them connected with the national movement of rural community councils (RCCs), co-ordinating bodies set up in each county in response to a perceived crisis of the countryside after the First World War.
 Most RCC county magazines were published by Charles Wood, a Leeds-based publisher of parish magazines.
-However, some county magazines such as the Sussex County Magazine had no connection to RCCs, while some RCC magazines (Nottinghamshire Countryside for example) were not published by Wood.14
+However, some county magazines such as the Sussex County Magazine had no connection to RCCs, while some RCC magazines (Nottinghamshire Countryside, for example) were not published by Wood.14